yaal-coop/canaille/README.md

 ## Install

 First you need to install the schemas into your LDAP server.
+There are several ways to achieve this:

 ### Option 1: Add the schema into your filesystem